simbrar1/SEI-project-1/readme.md

 # SEI-PROJECT 1 - SNAKE, The Lion King Edition

 ## Goal
 The goal was to create the game 'Snake' within a given time frame of 7 days using JavaScript.
-As you will see I have put my own spin on the game, and have added audio and images for the 'food'.

 ## Controls
 SNAKE movements: